Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/OAuth SSO Configuration.md

 Before configuring OAuth 2.0 SSO, ensure you have:

 - [ ] Stirling PDF with login enabled (`security.enableLogin: true`)
-- [ ] Valid license for Professional tier or higher
+- [ ] Valid license for the Server tier or higher
 - [ ] An OAuth 2.0 provider account (Google, GitHub, Keycloak, etc.)
 - [ ] Registered OAuth application with your provider
 - [ ] OAuth Client ID and Client Secret from your provider